bsalponia/Android-Fundamental/README.md

-Some of the Android fundamentals implementation when I started out as an Android Developer back in 2016 :)
+Android fundamentals for self-learning purpose.